mozilla/pontoon/CONTRIBUTING.rst

     $ make prettier

-Additioanally, there are linting rules that are defined in our ``.eslintrc.js`` file.
+Additionally, there are linting rules that are defined in our ``.eslintrc.js`` file.
 To run the linter, do:

 .. code-block:: shell